dubiacc/website/articles/en/veneration-of-images/index.md

 Do statues resemble pagan idols?
 The Seventh Ecumenical Council approved various art forms based on principle, not dimension: Honor shown to sacred images passes to the thing they resemble.

-# Should Christians Venerate Religious Images?
+# May Christians Venerate Statues?

 While both Orthodox and Catholics venerate religious images, Orthodox Christians criticize Catholic use of three-dimensional statues as opposed to two-dimensional